icinganalysis/icinganalysis.github.io/content/Porter Perkins.md

 ![Figure 1.
 Tunnel installation of hollow steel air-heated propeller for icing investigation.](/images%2FNACA-TN-1586%2FFigure%201.png)

-_From [NACA-TN-1586]({filename}perkins%20propellers.md), 1948.
-I believe that this is Porter Perkins._
+_From [NACA-TN-1586]({filename}perkins%20propellers.md).
+I believe that this is Porter Perkins, circa 1946._

 ## Summary

 Porter Perkins published on icing topics for over 50 years while at NACA, NASA, and other groups.

 ## Biographies and Memorials